 Taste Creative and Bus Stop Films, NSW

-As a result, Taste Creative and Bus Stop Films have enabled 77 successful work experience placements for people with intellectual disability on creative projects and campaigns, for behind and in front of the camera.
+Taste Creative and Bus Stop Films collaborated to break down barriers of entry to the film industry, while creating content that helps challenge prejudice and shift mindsets surrounding people with disability.
+The education opportunities have supported 77 successful work experience placements for people with intellectual disability, on creative projects and campaigns, behind and in front of the camera.

 Accessible Arts, The Deaf Arts Network, NSW

 Accessible Arts, The Deaf Arts Network (DAN) has brokered significant benefits to the deaf community and the greater arts sector.
 Through its dynamic cultural program, DAN gives people greater access to professional opportunities in the arts sector.